Petya (malware family)

 Petya is a family of encrypting malware that was first discovered in 2016.
-The malware targets Microsoft Windows–based systems, infecting the master boot record to execute a payload that encrypts a hard drive's file system table and prevents Windows from booting.
-It subsequently demands that the users make a payment in Bitcoin in order to regain access to the system.
+The malware targets Microsoft Windows–based systems, infecting the master boot record to execute a payload that encrypts a HDD or SSD file system table and performs a fake CHKDSK after a restart.
+This prevents Windows from booting, as the master boot record is overwritten; subsequently, Petya demands that users make a Bitcoin payment to regain access.

 Variants of Petya were first seen in March 2016, which propagated via infected e-mail attachments.
 In June 2017, a new variant of Petya was used for a global cyberattack, primarily targeting Ukraine.
 The new variant propagates via the EternalBlue exploit, which is generally believed to have been developed by the U.S. National Security Agency (NSA), and was used earlier in the year by the WannaCry ransomware.
 Kaspersky Lab referred to this new version as NotPetya to distinguish it from the 2016 variants, due to these differences in operation.
-It looked like ransomware, but without functioning recovery feature it was equivalent to a wiper.
+Although it appeared to be ransomware, due to its lack of a decryption method, it was equivalent to a wiper.
 The NotPetya attacks have been blamed on the Russian government, specifically the Sandworm hacking group within the GRU Russian military intelligence organization, by security researchers, Google, and several governments.

 History

 Petya was discovered in March 2016; Check Point noted that while it had achieved fewer infections than other ransomware active in early 2016, such as CryptoWall, it contained notable differences in operation that caused it to be "immediately flagged as the next step in ransomware evolution".
 Another variant of Petya discovered in May 2016 contained a secondary payload used if the malware cannot achieve administrator-level access.

-The name "Petya" is a reference to the 1995 James Bond film GoldenEye, wherein Petya is one of the two Soviet weapon satellites which carry a "Goldeneye"—an atomic bomb detonated in low Earth orbit to produce an electromagnetic pulse.
+The name "Petya" (Russian diminutive of Peter) is a reference to the 1995 James Bond film GoldenEye, wherein Petya is one of the two Soviet weapon satellites which carry a "Goldeneye"—an atomic bomb detonated in low Earth orbit to produce an electromagnetic pulse.
 A Twitter account that Heise suggested may have belonged to the author of the malware, named "Janus Cybercrime Solutions" after Alec Trevelyan's crime group in GoldenEye, had an avatar with an image of GoldenEye character Boris Grishenko, a Russian hacker and antagonist in the film played by Scottish actor Alan Cumming.

 On 30 August 2018, a regional court in Nikopol in the Dnipropetrovsk Oblast of Ukraine convicted an unnamed Ukrainian citizen to one year in prison after pleading guilty to having spread a version of Petya online.